The contaminants addressed by ECOsmarte are not necessarily in your water.

 ECOsmarte Point-of-Entry systems dramatically improve the quality of water by filtering out

 The municipal Point-of-Entry system includes one water tank with an electronic control head, two bags of filter media, an electronic controller and an ionization/oxidation chamber and requires 2-4 hours to install.
 The system takes up less space than a water softener and brine tank.

 The yard to the right is using regular El Paso city water, the "wetter" water to the left is oxygenated and ionized with ECOsmarte's whole house water system.
 You not only achieve the "greener" grass look, but you also use one half of the water your neighbors do.
 No impact on budget, high impact on curb appeal.

 Of course the BOTTLED MINERAL WATER to every faucet is the reason most people purchase ECOsmarte Whole House Systems.
 Hot and cold, indoor and outdoor.
-A low operating cost of $400 for five years on city water and $700 for five years on well water.
+A low operating cost of $400 for three years on city water and $700 for three years on well water.

 You Can Have “Bottled Water” Quality, throughout your house,

 The ECOsmarte Point-of-Entry product line brings state-of-the-art electronic ionization, chemical-free, titanium oxidation and multimedia filtration into the residential water market.
 This breakthrough, ECOsafe technology, creates a new standard in water quality.

 The ECOsmarte Point-of-Entry system replaces water softeners, iron filters, chemical feeders,